 Technology is giving service contractors the peace of mind that their ongoing contractual service work is being handled with care, without the red tape of trying to manage work sites from headquarters.

-Spectrum Service Tech, an integrated solution within Spectrum, streamlines the data delivery and administrative tasks for service technicians in the field, empowering them with the data they need at any time and allowing them to focus more on the physical work they’re specifically trained for.
-Service Tech provides technicians with the tools they need to manage work orders, track parts and inventory, assign and update labor, collect electronic signatures, review and create notes on work orders, upload jobsite photos and forms, and more — all from the field.
-Technicians have typically used tablet devices to run Service Tech, though Viewpoint is soon releasing a fully-enabled version designed specifically for iOS and Android smartphones
+Both applications streamline the data delivery and administrative tasks for service technicians in the field, empowering them with the data they need at any time and allowing them to focus more on the physical work they’re specifically trained for.
+Service Tech and Field Service each provide technicians with the tools they need to manage work orders, track parts and inventory, assign and update labor, collect electronic signatures, review and create notes on work orders, upload jobsite photos and forms, and more — all from the field, and designed specifically for use iOS and Android smartphones.

-Service Tech helps manage the work performed by individual technicians or crews.
+These mobile applications use real-time data to help manage the work performed by individual technicians or crews.
 Time on job or service sites can be recorded by clocking in and out directly from technicians’ mobile devices.
 New technicians can be easily added to jobs or reassigned to others.
 If labor hours are entered in error or need to be changed, technicians can adjust as well.
-Labor data also feeds directly back to Spectrum in real time.
+Labor data also feeds directly back to the ERP solutions in real time.
 Additionally, technicians can look up past work to see a historical service record for sites.
 They can immediately see what parts were used, which technicians previously performed work and more.

 When work is complete, technicians can capture client signatures on work orders.
 Work orders can be quickly routed through accounting and invoices can be generated much faster since there is no wait for technicians to get back to the office and enter their billing information.